fnakashima/nd00333-capstone/starter_file/README.md

 ![Automated ML settings and configuration](/starter_file/images/AutoML_Settings.PNG)

 ### Results
 Here are models trained by Automated ML.
-The best accuracy was 0.80833 by [SparseNormalizer](https://docs.microsoft.com/en-us/python/api/azureml-automl-runtime/azureml.automl.runtime.shared.model_wrappers.sparsenormalizer?view=azure-ml-py), [XGBoostClassifier](https://docs.microsoft.com/en-us/python/api/azureml-automl-runtime/azureml.automl.runtime.shared.model_wrappers.xgboostclassifier?view=azure-ml-py)
+The best accuracy was ``0.80833`` by [SparseNormalizer](https://docs.microsoft.com/en-us/python/api/azureml-automl-runtime/azureml.automl.runtime.shared.model_wrappers.sparsenormalizer?view=azure-ml-py), [XGBoostClassifier](https://docs.microsoft.com/en-us/python/api/azureml-automl-runtime/azureml.automl.runtime.shared.model_wrappers.xgboostclassifier?view=azure-ml-py)
 ![Models trained by Automated ML](/starter_file/images/AutoML_Models.PNG)

-Here are details and some metrics of the model.
+Here are details and some metrics of the best model.
 ![Details of the best model](/starter_file/images/AutoML_BestModelDetails.PNG)
 ![Metircs of the best model](/starter_file/images/AutoML_BestModelMetrics.PNG)

 Here is a result of RunDetails widget.
+(See [automl.ipynb](./automl.ipynb) for more details.
 ![RunDetails result for AutoML run](/starter_file/images/AutoML_RunDetails2.PNG)

 The metrics also can be confirmed by `get_metrics()` of the best run as below.